jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Before we learn to protect ourselves from today's Industrial Age echo chambers, it's important to keep in mind, we're not erasing ideologies.
 We're only empowering ourselves to be like mixed-martial artists and mix and match policies, techniques, and tools to better solve our problems.

-Sometimes SUVs are needed, sometimes EVs are too.
-Sometimes we do need to raise taxes or decrease red tape.
-It all depends on the severity of pain and the risks and rewards of each possible tool or technique available to solve it.
+Gas SUVs are sometimes needed, but sometimes EVs are too.
+Sometimes we do need to raise taxes.
+But sometimes we need to raise them.
+What tool or technique we choose to use depends on the severity of pain and the risks and rewards of using a particular solution.

 Some may be doubting our society can follow martial arts and embrace mixed-ideological politics.
 We can.
 Here's another field with a similarly enlightened mix and match philosophy.